 Scandinavians Arne Nerjordet and Carlos Zachrison are highly regarded designers, textile artists and authors.
-They are best known for their craft books and their original, colourful and visually striking designs.
+They are best known for their original, colourful and visually striking designs as well as their craft books.
 Their work is highly influenced by their Scandinavian background and their everyday life in rural Norway.
 They work under their artist name ARNE & CARLOS, which they established in 2002.

-In 2010, ARNE & CARLOS’ first craft book, Julekuler (55 Christmas Balls to Knit) became an immediate Norwegian best-seller and consequently went on to become a best selling book in North America, Europe and Asia.
-Today, ARNE & CARLOS have published 7 books, which are enjoyed by people from all over the world.
+In 2010, ARNE & CARLOS’ first craft book, Julekuler (55 Christmas Balls to Knit) became an immediate Norwegian best-seller and consequently went on to become a best-selling book in North America, Europe and Asia.
+Today, ARNE & CARLOS have published 10 books, which are enjoyed by people from all over the world.
 Their books are available in Norwegian as well as English, Danish, Dutch, Estonian, Finnish, French, German, Icelandic, Italian, Japanese, Korean, Russian, Spanish and Swedish.

-The two Scandinavian designers have collaborated with many prestigious international brands, including high-end Japanese fashion label Comme des Garçons.
-Today they design for and work closely with Rowan, Shachenmayr and Regia yarns.
+The two Scandinavian designers have collaborated with many prestigious international brands, including Urban Outfitters (2009) and high-end Japanese fashion label Comme des Garçons (2008).
+Today, they design for and work closely with Rowan, Regia and Schachenmayr yarns.

 See our Japanese site at arne-carlos.co.jp